Heather M. Conboy

 Additionally, I investigated a static analysis approach to automatically derived requirements for components used in HIPs based on an interface synthesis method developed for software systems.
 The derived requirements are represented as finite state automata that prevent any sequences of procedure calls to a selected component that violate a given system requirement.
 The requirement derivation employs a learning algorithm to iteratively refine the automaton based on counterexamples traces generated by a model checker.
 Such requirements can be used to select the right process for a given component or alternatively to select the right component for a given process.

 Checklists that guide the human performers though on-going processes have been applied in multiple domains and shown to reduce human errors.
-I am also contributing to a dynamic approach that generates context-sensitive Smart Checklists by matching validated HIP models against streams of real-world process activity events.
+I am also contributing to a dynamic approach to generate context-sensitive Smart Checklists by matching validated HIP models against streams of real-world process activity events.

 Publications